-While query performance against tables or partitions with HCC Archive Compression is slower than tables or partitions with HCC Query Compression or
+While query performance against tables or partitions with HCC Archive Compression is slower than tables or partitions with HCC Query Compression or Advanced Row Compression, they are orders of magnitude faster than queries against data that is archived to tape.

-Eliminates Need for Tape Archives
+Eliminates Need for Tape Archive

 In many applications, historical data is responsible for consuming up to 80% of the allocated storage.
 It is no wonder that IT administrators are implementing ILM strategies that archive much of this historical data to tape.
 However, this approach has several inherent flaws.
 Once data is archived to tape, the application can no longer access this data directly.
 In order to access the archived data, IT administrators must first restore the data from tape and load it back into the database.
-This can take a tremendous amount of time and does not meet the requirements of today's fastpaced businesses.
+This can take a tremendous amount of time and does not meet the requirements of today's fast- paced businesses.

 HCC Archive Compression provides the storage savings benefits of archiving data to tape while keeping this data online for immediate access and modification.
-Further, as the application evolves, all the historical data will evolve with the database schema modifications, such as new columns, constraints, etc. Therefore, when an application user needs to access historical data, the application will be able to seamlessly service queries without any need to involve IT administrators or application developers.
+Further, as the application evolves, all the historical data will evolve with the database schema modifications, such as new columns, constraints, etc.

+Therefore, when an application user needs to access historical data, the application will be able to seamlessly service queries without any need to involve IT administrators or application developers.